Lucasgoene/DS-GTF/README.rst

 📡 Classifying MEG Data
 ========

 This project aims to perform cross-subject multi-class classification based on MEG signals to infer the subject's state.
 The implemented model is a Dual Stream Graph Transformer Fusion Network, with diferent techniques for initializing the adjacency matrix.
-The original paper can be found at: https://arxiv.org/pdf/2007.00897.pdf

 ![Alt text](/DS-GTF.png)